dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/Database/Database-Schema.md

   * `type`: String.
 Required if "sql” property is not defined.
 In server responses, the value for this element is closest derived DreamFactory simplified type, if none apply, then it will be set to "string".
 In requests to the server, the value can be one of the simplified types (i.e. "string”, see the [simplified types](#types) section for more info), or other types supported directly by the underlying database.
 If using the latter (db-specific types), make sure you include any additional parameters in the type string, such as length, i.e. "nvarchar(128)", as the `length`, `precision`, `scale`, `fixed_length` and `supports_multibyte` parameters are not considered in this case.

+  * `fixed_length`: Boolean.
+Optional for `string` type.
+Set to true to represent string types as fixed length (i.e. ‘char’), false for variable length (i.e. ‘varchar’) which is the default.

+  * `supports_multibyte`: Boolean.
+Optional for `string` type.
+Set to true to represent string types that support multibyte characters, i.e. "national" in most database vernacular, (i.e. "utf8"); use false for single byte character support only (i.e. ‘ascii’) which is the default.

   * `length`: Integer.
 Optional.
 Used to define the max length of strings and number fields.
 For strings, if length is not defined, the default is 255.

-  * `fixed_length`: Boolean.
-Optional for `string` type.
-Set to true to represent string types as fixed length (i.e. ‘char’), false for variable length (i.e. ‘varchar’).

   * `precision`: Integer.
 Optional.
 Used by the "decimal" and "money", and in some cases the "double" and "float", types.
 It represents the total length of the number allowed minus the ‘.’, and can be set either by the `length` property or the `precision` property, `length` takes precedence.